prvd-oasis/oasis-open-project/README.md

 - [General purpose mailing list](https://lists.oasis-open-projects.org/g/prvd-oasis).
 To subscribe, send an empty email message to prvd-oasis+subscribe@lists.oasis-open-projects.org.
 Anyone interested is welcome to subscribe and send email to the list.
 The list maintains an [archive](https://lists.oasis-open-projects.org/g/prvd-oasis/topics).

 - [Project Governing Board mailing list](https://lists.oasis-open-projects.org/g/prvd-oasis-pgb).
 This is the discussion list for use by the members of the PGB.
-To subscribe, send an empty email message to [subscription email].
+To subscribe, send an empty email message to [prvd-oasis-pgb+subscribe@lists.oasis-open-projects.org](prvd-oasis-pgb+subscribe@lists.oasis-open-projects.org).
 Anyone interested is welcome to subscribe read-only.
 The list maintains an [archive](https://lists.oasis-open-projects.org/g/prvd-oasis-pgb/topics).

 <!-- [Technical Steering Committee mailing list](url for list archive).
 This is the discussion list for use by the members of the TSC.
 To subscribe, send an empty email message to [subscription email].
 Anyone interested is welcome to subscribe read-only.
 The list maintains an [archive](url to archive). -->